jaycode/short_sale_volume/README.md

-# Effect of Short Interest to Stock Pricing
+# Effect of Short Interest to Stock Pricing - for Quantopian Self-Serve Data

-Effect of short interest to stock pricing.
-Uses data from Quandl + QuoteMedia.
+Download short interests from Quandl, then process it to be uploaded to Quantopian Self-Serve Data.

 ## Overview